Society Members’ Pages

 Painting in oils and acrylics has been my hobby for sometime.
 My work is inspired by wonderful scenery, cloud formations and different light effects both here in Devon and Pembrokeshire.
 I can attribute my continuing interest to the encouragement of the Yealm Art Society and the workshops I have attended.
 My work has been exhibited locally and I have accepted several commissions

-I first took up painting in 2017 as a hobby, and I have been constantly learning on the go ever since, experimenting with various media and getting inspiration from the beauty of nature around me.
-I like studying various textures, it is a lot of fun to know how to paint glass or metal or fur, pure joy to depict waves, clouds, trees, reflections and light and shadows.
+Painting began as a hobby and now it is my biggest interest in life.
+I enjoy experimenting with various media and get my inspiration from the beauty of nature around me.
+I like studying various textures, ways of painting glass or metal or fur, it is a pure joy to depict waves, boats, clouds, trees, reflections and light and shadows.
+I sketch all the time, and like outdoor painting sessions on my own or with like-minded friends.

 I am an artist living in Devon surrounded by beautiful countryside and coastline which gives me inspiration for my artwork.
 I like to paint dramatic and vibrant seascapes with movement.
 I like the viewer to feel the motion and the intensity of the subject.
 Another area of my work is to observe and explore nature’s designs and create colouful energised inventive paintings combining abstract emphasis with traditional realism structures of shapes and forms.